uncbiag/uncbiag-academic-kickstart/content/authors/Zhenlin Xu/_index.md

 - Graduate Students
 ---

-Yifeng Shi is a graduate student in computer science.
-He works on machine learning approaches for clustering and classification with breast cancer as an application focus.
+Zhenlin Xu is a graduate student in computer science.
+He works on deep learning approaches for image registration, image segmentation, and domain transfer.